graezykev/dev-container/part-2.md

 └── project-rust
 ```

-You have multiple tech stacks in different projects, are you going to write a `Dockerfile` to pre-install all of the `Node.js`, `Go`, `python` etc. and build an image to use in each project?
+Are you going to write a `Dockerfile` to pre-install all tech stacks (`Node.js`, `Go`, `Python`, etc.) and build an enormous image to use in each project?

 No!
 You don't do this.

-I only pre-install and pre-configure the "most used" software in the image.
-For divergent tech stack projects, install extra software in their own project.
+Instead, pre-install and pre-configure the most commonly used software in the image.

+For projects with divergent tech stacks, install extra software as needed.

-Adding extra software to a Dev Container is super easy you can specify them in `devcontainer.json` by the `features` field.
-You can add different software to different projects with the same image.
+Adding extra software to a Dev Container is simple by specifying them in `devcontainer.json` using the `features` field.
+This allows different projects to use the same image with additional specific features.

-Add `python` engine to `devcontainer.json` in Project A:
+For example, add the `Python` engine to `devcontainer.json` in Project A:

 ```diff
   "image": "docker.io/your-user-name/your-image-name",